timont02/cesp_timon/README.md

 # Programming Project Tic-Tac-Toe

 The programm "TicTacToe" is a computer game in RISC-V-Assembly language.<br>
-The user interface is a gamfield, which consists of 9 fields.
+The user interface is a gamfield, which consists of nine fields.
 To win the game, one player must own three fiels in a row, a column or a diagonal. <br>

 ![gamefield](https://user-images.githubusercontent.com/83597101/140407295-c4c98a58-befc-4e2f-b97a-e268f4cacb06.png)